devhub-ai/devhub/README.md

 Frontend - Vite + React (typescript)<br>
 Database - Neo4j

+## Features
+1. Create your profile
+2. Find peers with similar interests and skills
+3. chat with peers
+4. See others posted projects
+5. Get the best Roadmap for development

 ## Installation

 See the [INSTALLATION GUIDE](INSTALLATION.md) for Installing the project locally.